 Mr. McFee said the city should tell them off.

-What will this do to the airport project? asked Dr. Anderson, noting that the city is asking for up to \$5 million in federal money for a longer runway.
+What will this do to the airport project? asked Dr. Anderson, not-

+The council also talked about ing that the city is asking for up to \$5 million in federal money for a longer runway.

 There was no answer, and the vote failed 3-2.